molmod/yaff/doc/howto.rst

 **TODO:**

 #.
-Make it easy to compute the IR spectrum in addition to the standard
-   vibrational spectrum.

-#.
-[LOW PRIORITY] Port other things from MD-Tracks, including the conversion stuff.
+[LOW PRIORITY] Port more things from MD-Tracks, including the conversion
+   stuff.

 ATSELECT: Selecting atoms